DoD-Platform-One/authservice/docs/DEVELOPMENT_MAINTENANCE.md

                   - name: plugin
                     mountPath: "/init"
         ```
 1. Login to https://keycloak.bigbang.dev/auth/admin/master/console/ as the default admin user and set up a user account that can log into monitoring.
 You can find basic keycloak admin instructions [here](https://repo1.dso.mil/big-bang/product/packages/keycloak/-/blob/main/docs/DEVELOPMENT_MAINTENANCE.md?ref_type=heads).
+IMPORTANT: To perform the next testing step successfully you must:
+- Create this account in the baby-yoda realm, not in the master realm.
+- Add the user to the "Impact Level 2 Authorized" group.
-1. Go to prometheus.bigbang.dev, you should be redirected to your local instance of keycloak for SSO (make sure it's not login.dso.mil).
+7. Go to prometheus.bigbang.dev, you should be redirected to your local instance of keycloak for SSO (make sure it's not login.dso.mil).
-1. If you have the appropriate persmissions you should be able to login and then get redirected back to prometheus.bigbang.dev.
+7. If you have the appropriate persmissions you should be able to login and then get redirected back to prometheus.bigbang.dev.

 ### automountServiceAccountToken
 The mutating Kyverno policy named [update-automountserviceaccounttokens](https://repo1.dso.mil/big-bang/bigbang/-/blob/master/chart/templates/kyverno-policies/values.yaml?ref_type=heads#L679) is leveraged to harden all ServiceAccounts in this package with `automountServiceAccountToken: false`.